Allen-Synthesis/EuroPi/software/contrib/hamlet.md

 6. The gate pattern for track 1 will be shown on the screen.
 7. Knob 1 increases or decreases the sparsity of the gates sent to outputs 3 and 5.
 Fully CCW all notes are played, as the knob is turned CW, notes will drop out of the sequence.

+## Sparsity

+A key feature of the two voice tracks in Hamlet is *sparsity* control.
+With this set to 0, all events in the track are present.
+As the level of sparsity increases, the number of gates emitted reduces.
+The CV output values will only change when a gate is emitted.

+This is done as follows.
+Each track has a number of steps, each with a voltage and sparsity value.
+Sparsities are allocated randomly from 1 to the length of the track.
+When the value selected by the left knob is greater than the sparsity value, the step is disabled, and no change to CV value is made.
+The figure below shows this, with values `V1` up to `V16` being the voltages in the pattern and the sparsity values shown in the second row.
+As the knob value increases, more gates are disabled.
+Here, `VX` refers to the CV value that was being emitted before the pattern started.
+For example, if the knob sparsity is 10 and the pattern is looping, then `VX` will be `V16`.

-Note that track 1 and track 2 have *different* gate patterns, and so different notes will drop out given some nice interplay between the voices.
+Note that every time a CV pattern is created through a right button press, that pattern will have a new random set of sparsity values.
+Note also that track 1 and track 2 have *different* gate patterns, thus different notes will drop out giving some nice interplay between the voices.

 ## Selecting analogue input modes